josephspens/yo-mama/README.md

 7. Write a function to retrieve a random joke from the jokes array.
 8. Write a function to display the joke on the screen.

-#####Bonus:

-9. In speak.js, use the text to voice javascript API to speak a string of text.
-10. Back in main.js, use the function you just wrote to speak the joke as it's displayed.

 ###3) Speech Implementation

 ####Why do I need this: